innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 - *value over the edge (where the sensor sees black and white):* various between the black and white values, depending on how much of the lie was in view of the sensor.
 <!-- #endregion -->

-## Creating a Line Follower Programme
+## Creating a line follower program

-In the following challenge, you will develop a programme that will allow the robot to use two sensors to help it follow a narrow line.
+In the following challenge, you will develop a program that will allow the robot to use two sensors to help it follow a narrow line.

 A starting constraint is that the line is quite a narrow one that can be straddled by the robot, with a light sensor to either side of the line over the white background

-Here are some questions to bear in mind as you develop your programme:
+Here are some questions to bear in mind as you develop your program:
   - what should the robot do if both sensors see white?
   - what should the robot do if the left sensor sees white and the right sensor sees black?
   - what should the robot do if the left sensor sees black and the right sensor sees white?
   - could there be a situation if both sensors see black?
 What should the robot do in such a case?

-How might you need to modify the programme if the robot is placed on a black line that is slightly wider than the maximum sensor separation?
+How might you need to modify the program if the robot is placed on a black line that is slightly wider than the maximum sensor separation?

 <!-- #region activity=true -->
-### Challenge — Writing  Line Follower Programme
+### Challenge — writing line follower program

 Use the `Line_Following_Test` background and set the pen down option to create a trace showing where the robot travelled:
 <!-- #endregion -->